Cursty Jackson

-Cursty Jackson (born 11 September 1990) is a former American female volleyball player and current college volleyball coach.
+Cursty Jackson (born September 11, 1990) is an American female former volleyball player and current college volleyball coach.
 She is currently an assistant coach of the Long Beach State women's volleyball team.

 Career

 She was member of the United States national team that won the 2015 Pan American Games gold medal, the 2013 FIVB Volleyball World Grand Prix, and the 2013 FIVB Women's World Grand Champions Cup.

 On the college level, she played for University of Nevada, Las Vegas.

 On the club level she played for Galatasaray in 2013.

 Personal life

 She is married to French volleyball player Kévin Le Roux.